kyma-incubator/compass/docs/architecture/provisioning-api.md

 ### Runtime Agent connection management

 The API must support resetting the connection between Runtime and Management Plane Services.
-The goal of this functionality is to force Compass Runtime Agent installed on the Runtime to establish new connection.
+The goal of this functionality is to force the Runtime Agent installed on the Runtime to establish new connection.

 ### Status information retrieval